 Students with disabilities should start an “open dialogue” with teachers at the beginning of the course.
 Not to seek special attention, but to allow the teacher to make the curriculum universally accessible for all students and allow teachers to actively engage in best practices for online, hybrid or in class teaching.
 These alternative resources may benefit the other students in the class, also.

-Students are also advised to contact the Office of Disability Services at their local campus.
-The Office of Disability Services has been established to help students who need accommodations, particularly extended times for assignments or exams, receive them in the most efficient and timely manner possible.
+Students are also advised to contact Student Disability Resources at their local campus.
+Student Disability Resources has been established to help students who need accommodations, particularly extended times for assignments or exams, receive them in the most efficient and timely manner possible.

 Communicating in the Workplace